TC215 Geo-Environmental

 The ISSMGE Technical Committee on Environmental Geotechnics - TC 215 aims to provide a forum for active participation by its members with the view of advancing the state of knowledge in the field of Environmental Geotechnics.
 It promotes the dissemination of knowledge, research findings and practice in the area of Environmental Geotechnics through close collaboration with ISSMGE TC committees and sister societies TCs.

 The quadrennial premier conference organized under the auspices of TC 215 is the International Congress on Environmental Geotechnics (ICEG).
-The 1st ICEG took place in Edmonton (Canada) in 1994, and the next upcoming 9th ICEG will be held in Chania, on the island of Crete in Greece, from the 25th to the 28th of June, 2023.
+The 1st ICEG took place in Edmonton (Canada) in 1994, and the next upcoming 10th ICEG will be held in Kyoto, Japan, from the 1st to the 4th of November, 2027.

 The second event organized under the auspices of TC 215 is the International Symposium on Coupled Phenomena in Environmental Geotechnics (CPEG).
-The 1st CPEG symposium was held in Torino (Italy) in 2013, and the next upcoming 4th CPEG symposium will be held in Denver, Colorado (USA) in 2025.
+The 1st CPEG symposium was held in Torino (Italy) in 2013, and the next upcoming 4th CPEG symposium will be held on September 10th and 11th, 2025, in Fort Collins, Colorado (USA).

 In 2012 the ISSMGE and TC 215 established the "R. Kerry Rowe Lecture" in recognition of Professor Rowe's impact in the field of Environmental Geotechnics and excellence in scholarly achievements.
 The lecture is to be given at the opening plenary session of the International Congress on Environmental Geotechnics and is published in the Canadian Geotechnical Journal.